logzio/documentation/docs/shipping/Security/one-password.md

 ```

 :::note
-You can customize the endpoints to collect data from by adding or modifying the configurations under the `apis` section.
+You can customize the endpoints to collect data by adding or modifying the configurations under the `apis` section.
 Refer to the [relevant API documentation](https://developer.1password.com/docs/connect/connect-api-reference/) for more details.
 :::

 ### 1Password configuration options